Scale even greater heights with mental training

 • Acceptance: Accept yourself and your situation.

-SWICA and Switzerland's most successful female climber, Petra Klingler, invite you to a live talk on 13 September 2023.
-In her inspirational talk, Petra Klingler chats about her success in climbing and bouldering.
-She also shows how she faces up to challenges in her everyday life and her professional life, and how she keeps herself motivated
+Watch a recording of this live presentation.
+In her inspirational talk, Petra Klingler speaks about her success in climbing and bouldering.
+She also explains how she faces up to challenges in her daily routine and professional life, and how she keeps herself motivated.

 Climbing is rewarding – especially with supplementary insurance from SWICA

 SWICA is committed to preventive healthcare.
-That's why, if you have COMPLETA PRAEVENTA or OPTIMA supplementary insurance, SWICA contributes up to 600 francs (learn more) a year towards your annual or six-month membership at a climbing centre that's affiliated to the IGKA and has a cooperation partnership with SWICA.
+That's why, if you have COMPLETA FORTE, COMPLETA PRAEVENTA or OPTIMA supplementary insurance, SWICA contributes up to 900 francs* (*learn more) a year towards your annual or six-month membership at a climbing centre that's affiliated to the IGKA and has a cooperation partnership with SWICA.

 Directory of climbing centres